EvgeniySaschenko/newcatalog/README.md

 <b>User</b>

 > ❗️Right now there is only 1 user.
 At the same time, one user can have only 1 session, you cannot log in from several devices.
 The session lifetime is 20 minutes, if you work in "incognito browser mode" and close the tab without logging out, you will not be able to log in until the session ends, this also applies to changing the user agent.

+> ❗️Also important.
+For the user, the password recovery mechanism is not currently implemented, for recovery you will need to use the server console

 <b>Commands:</b>